15 Advanced Git Tricks Developers Love Using

 Understanding Git’s Core Architecture

-At its core, Git is a snapshot-based system rather than a file-based tracker.
-Every commit represents a full snapshot of your project, with pointers connecting commits in a Directed Acyclic Graph (DAG).
+At its core, Git is a snapshot-based system rather than a delta-based tracker.
+Every commit points to a tree (snapshot) of the project state; objects are content-addressed and deduplicated, so unchanged files aren’t duplicated.
+Pointers connect commits in a Directed Acyclic Graph (DAG).

 This architecture enables powerful features like branching, merging, and rebasing with minimal overhead.
 For DevOps teams, this structure allows seamless integration across CI/CD systems, rollbacks, and automated deployment pipelines.